AdyKalra/awesome-of-awesomes/README.md

 # awesome-of-awesomes
-Collection of best of awesome repos on GitHub and other sources
+Collection of best of everything from various sources

 ### [All awesome repos](#all-awesome-repos)
 |   	|   	|   	|   	|